TheoNorris/the-odd-dog-blog/README.md

 - As a user I will be able to view the discussions thread.

-I been to the discussions thread by clicking on comments.
+I have been to the discussions thread by clicking on comments.
 I have checked that the discussion and the comments are displayed correctly.

 - As a user I will be able to comment on a discussion.